Home / Services / Managed M365

 Entra ID & Conditional Access (identities + access)

-Defender for Office / Endpoint
+Defender for Office 365 / Defender for Endpoint

 Copilot — when it actually makes sense